‘Dr. Jeff: Rocky Mountain Vet’ Returns With A New Clinic, New Patients, And New Challenges

 — Melanie Escobar (@MelanieLEscobar) August 7, 2016

-Despite their concerns, he is now in remission and Dr. Jeff recently took to Facebook to ask fans if he should let his signature long hair grow back or should he keep it short.
+Despite their concerns, he is now in remission, and Dr. Jeff recently took to Facebook to ask fans if he should let his signature long hair grow back or should he keep it short.
 Dr. Jeff explains via a video post that he has had long hair most of his life and while undergoing his cancer treatments, he lost all his hair.
 Now that it’s growing back, he wants to know what viewers think, should he grow it out or keep it short?
 He says he can’t decide, and the post includes a link in the comments section where fans can go to vote for their preference.
 So far, over 58 percent of fans want him to grow it long again.

-On Season 3 of Dr. Jeff: Rocky Mountain Vet, having a larger clinic means that greater numbers of animals can be seen, and the staff will face even more challenges in the high energy, high pressure environment.
+On Season 3 of Dr. Jeff: Rocky Mountain Vet, having a larger clinic means that greater numbers of animals can be seen, and the staff will face even more challenges in the high energy, high-pressure environment.
 Dr. Jeff’s practice isn’t limited to only working inside the clinic, he will be out and about in the field, and it looks as though he may even get to provide care for some exotic and potentially dangerous animals, including a tiger.

 Are you a fan of the show?
 Leave your comments, thoughts, and opinions below.
 Dr. Jeff: Rocky Mountain Vet premieres on Saturday, February 4 at 9 p.m.
 ET on Animal Planet.